translate/translate/docs/commands/pofilter_tests.rst

 accelerators
 ------------

-Checks whether :wiki:`guide/translation/accelerators` are consistent between the two strings.
+Checks whether :ref:`accelerators <guide:accelerators>` are consistent between the two strings.

 Make sure you use the :opt:`--mozilla`, :opt:`--kde`, etc options so that